SDSilicus/ccda-xslt-vulnerabilities/README.md

  * Monitor access patterns in realtime, and respond to anomolous behavior.
 Too many requests using a given access token, over too short a period of time, for example, should trigger session expiration and user account locking.

+## Bugs happen.
+Be prepared!

+In any complex system, bugs -- including security vulnerabilities -- are a fact of life.
+But an important part of being prepared is having a well-defined channel for security researchers, concerned citizens, and others to reach out and report what they find.
+This could take the form of:

+ * Bug Bounty or "Whitehat" program like [Facebook's](https://www.facebook.com/whitehat)
+ * Well-defined vulnerability reporting page like [Twitter's](https://support.twitter.com/forms/security)

+These programs sometimes award fame, or cash -- but they key point is that they provide a single "right way" to report issues.
+Here's a [whole list of programs](https://bugcrowd.com/list-of-bug-bounty-programs/) that you can explore.
+Please use them to model your own!